Purpose

 Description

 U.S. Army Corps of Engineers (USACE) staff perform operation and maintenance activities at all three sites.
-The Souris River sites are staffed by FWS, and USACE supports some cyclical and noncyclical maintenance costs.
+The Souris River sites are staffed by USFWS, and USACE supports some cyclical and noncyclical maintenance costs.
 Lake Ashtabula staff also provide significant support to readiness (emergency) response activities in local river basins.
-Lake Ashtabula provides backup water supply for communities on the Sheyenne and Red Rivers.
+Lake Ashtabula provides backup water supply for communities on the Sheyenne and Red rivers.
 Since their construction, the reservoirs have prevented the following flood damages:

 Homme Lake $2,534,000